FAQ Yacht Charter Types Part 4

 Hurricane season runs from the first of June until the end of November.
 These dates are driven by insurance companies as well as the hurricanes.

 The Virgin Islands 2 high months are from mid-August to mid-October.
 I always recommend that guests take insurance at any time of the year.
 Do take out trip insurance during these months.
+Most of the crewed charter yachts in this area close for this period.

 How do I get more information?